Dr Angie Voela

 OVERVIEW

-- Psychoanalysis, philosophy and myth in contemporary culture.
+- Identity and gender in contemporary culture

 MODULES